ramantehlan/Mateix/README.md

 2. Eternal Terminal
 3. Mosh

-**Challenge 2:**
+After comparing all the methods, I have used `**Mosh**` since it fits the needs best.
+It is *highly efficient, works well on low bandwidth, connection is persist over different networks, works well on all the operting systems.*

-How should we measure the difference?
+**Challenge 2:** How should we measure the difference?

 **Solution:**

-We can use any of the below methods to check if the files are changed.
-- time modification
-- Checksum
-- Or both of them?
+To measure the difference, we can use any of method mentioned below.

+1 Time modification (Meta data)

+It is **less reliable**, since software can and does manipulate the modification time.
+Also, the user might change system time and confuse the sync program.
+But, it is a **faster** way to check if the files have been updated.

+2 Checksum (Hash the files)

+It's an (almost) certain way measure difference, hash collisions do happen, but It is rare and therefor **more reliable**.
+Though it is **slow**, as the file size will grow, it will get slower.

+After comparing all the methods, I have used **Time modification** as a measure to look for difference, since *the possibity of something going wrong is very less, and it is the fastest way to do so.*

+**Challenge 3:** How should we tackle the differences?

 Possible cases